UnionOfRAD/manual/en/installation/README.md

 ### Configuring PHP

-The vanilla PHP configuration should be fine.
+The vanilla PHP configuration should be in general fine.
 However its always good to double check that certain configuration options are set correctly.
 Certain features are not supported as we consider those broken, very experimental or a hack.

 Verify in your php.ini that:

 - Magic Quotes are disabled.
 - Register Globals are disabled.
 - Function overloading is disabled when using the `mbstring` extension.
-- PHP should isn't compiled with curlwrappers.
+- PHP isn't compiled with curlwrappers.
 - Short Open Tags are disabled.
 Although this is not a strict requirement.

 While you're making PHP configuration changes, you might also consider having PHP display errors temporarily during development.
 Just change the relevant lines in your `php.ini`: